identiops/terraform-hcloud-k3s/README.md

 TODO

+Add annotation TODO to the service of type load balancer.
+A new load balancer will be added via the Hetzner Cloud Controller Manager.

 #### Add Nodes or Node Pools

 The number of nodes in a node pool can be increased at any point.
 Just increase